A Sufficient Statistic for Influence in Structured Multiagent Environments: Best Responses and Local-Form Models

 However, even though these definitions \eqref{eq:R(gfb,a)__LFM} and \eqref{eq:P(o|gfb,a)__LFM} are local, they still depend on the global-form belief and this must perform summations over full states $\sT{\ts}$ and histories of other agents $\aoHistAT{\excl i}{\ts}$ via \eqref{eq:P_xmxm_gfb} and \eqref{eq:P_fm__gfb}, rendering them intractable for larger problems.
 In the next section, we will investigate formulations that are based on more local beliefs to try and overcome this computational hurdle.
+Before jumping to this, we first state an observation: \begin{observation} The presented definition of an LFM with multiple agents is a strict generalization of a single agent problem. \end{observation}

+While this is a simple observation, the upshot of this is that the theory of influence-based abstraction that we will introduce in the remainder of this paper also directly applies to single-agent settings.\footnote{We acknowledge Craig Boutilier, for pointing this out.} Specifically, the formulas and results we will derive have more specific forms for the single-agent case.
+We discuss relations to abstraction methods for single-agent settings in \sect\ref{sec:Other-Forms-of-abstraction}.